Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ### Remove Branch Policy

 This task is being carried out to facilitate a seamless workflow during testing in the lab environment.
-However, please note that in a production environment, it is recommended to enable this policy as a best practice.
+However, please note that in a production environment, it is recommended to enable this policy as a best practice as its always good to link you PR to the work items that is created for any specific items.

 1. Navigate to the **eShopOnWeb** project and select **Repos** from the left menu.